batmanlab/Mammo-CLIP/README.md

 After going through the instruction, it is recommended to visit this [link](https://github.com/batmanlab/Mammo-CLIP/issues/2) for any further clarification on pretraining.
-If we hear more queries, we may add a separate FAQs in future.
+If we hear more queries, we may add a separate FAQs in the future.

 ## Table of Contents